Dragon (Dungeons & Dragons): Birthright setting

 The Birthright campaign setting had its own version of a Dragon, named Cerilian Dragon, Cerilia being the main continent in the setting.
 They resemble more the eastern-type dragons being long and serpentine with leathery wings.
 Their backs are protected by iron-hard scales, their bellies by layers of thick, leathery skin.
 Their color ranges from reddish rust-brown to iron gray, with their bellies usually of a paler tone than their scales.
 Cerilian dragons are among the most ancient inhabitants of the continent, predating even elves and dwarves.
 Perhaps once there were many, but over the years, in-fighting and fighting the younger races have taken their toll.
 There are only a half dozen dragons known to be left.
 All living dragons are of the Old age or higher.
 Dragons are extremely intelligent and knowledgeable, conserving much lore that has been lost to the younger races.
 They speak their own language; some also speak Elven or Dwarven.
 Some of these dragons took part in the Battle of Deismaar, the only verified alive and awake dragons right now are the dragon of Vstaive Peaks in Vosgaard, also known as Vore Lekiniskiy and Kappenkriaucheran who inhabits the Drachenward mountains and controls their magic.
 The most famous of the dragons is Tarazin the Grey who has not been seen for several decades when the official campaign begins.
 The only known Dracolich is Komassa who lives in the Shadow World.
 Dragons in Birthright are meant to be rare and powerful beings and only rarely if ever appear in any adventure.

-True dragons

-In most descriptions, true dragons only comprise the two families of chromatic dragons and metallic dragons.
-There are, however, many more families among the true dragons, and some kinds exists outside any specific category.

 Chromatic dragons

-A Chromatic dragon is a classification of fictional dragon.
+Chromatic dragon is a classification of fictional dragon.
 Chromatic dragons are typically of evil alignment, in contrast to the metallic dragons, which are typically of good alignment.
 Chromatic dragons have played a large role in various D&D monster compilation books: white, black, green, blue and red dragons being the classic chromatic dragons.
 Tiamat is the queen of chromatic dragons, based on the evil mother of all dragons from Babylonian mythology.